Elrond3301/Elrond3301/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hello 😄, my name is Simon Hautesserres !</h1>
 <h4 align="center">I was born and I grew up in Toulouse, the capital of aeronautics and space.
 It gave me a lot of opportunities to be interested in science, especially in computer science.
 Thus, I am a second year student in engineering and Digital Sciences at ENSEEIHT.
-I also have a scientific baccalaureate with honors and I have been an second year undergraduate in Computer Science.</h4>
+I also have a scientific baccalaureate with honors and I have been an third year undergraduate in Computer Science.</h4>

 <!--<h3 align="left">My projects at ENSEEIHT:</h3>
 <details>